huginn/huginn/README.md

 #### Enable the WeatherAgent

 In order to use the WeatherAgent you need an [API key with OpenWeather](https://home.openweathermap.org/api_keys).
-Signup for one and then change the value of `api_key: your-key` in your seeded WeatherAgent and setting the service key to `openweather`.
+Signup for one and then change the value of `api_key: your-key` in your seeded WeatherAgent and set the `service` key to `openweather`.

-Note, neither DarkSky nor Wunderground offers free API keys any more.
+Note: While Dark Sky is still supported in the Weather Agent, they no longer offer API keys.
+Support for Wunderground has been removed.

 #### Disable SSL